vishalkevat007/SAT-Solver-Implementation/README.md

-# SAT Solver
+# SAT Solver Implementation with DPLL, CCL, and VSIDS Heuristics

-This project implements a SAT solver using the DPLL algorithm with Conflict-Clause-Learning (CCL) and Variable State Independent Decaying Sum (VSIDS) heuristics.
+This project implements a SAT solver using the DPLL algorithm with Conflict-Clause-Learning (CCL) and Variable State Independent Decaying Sum (VSIDS) heuristics in C++.
 It is designed to read a CNF file, solve the Boolean satisfiability problem, and print the results.

 It also implements the basic DPLL and basic DPLL with Conflict-Clause-Learning (CCL) for benchmarking.

+---

 ## Directory Structure